 #1 – Riding guests are mounted on ex-polo ponies that have been bred and played by Kenyan polo players and guides Tristan and Archie Voorspuy.
-The string of safari horses on offer are agile, quick-off-the-mark, swift mounts that are accustomed to eye-balling elephants and swimming across the murky waters of the Mara River while hippos blow bubbles upstream.
+The string of safari horses on offer are agile, quick-off-the-mark, swift, and accustomed to eyeballing elephants and swimming across the murky waters of the Mara River while hippos blow bubbles upstream.

-#2 – Speed and adrenalin are your friend.
-There is no denying that polo players love white-knuckle speed and heart-thumping adrenalin.
-This five, seven and ten day horse-riding safari in Kenya’s heartland isn’t for the faint-hearted.
-Intermediate to advanced riders need only apply which means guests are not poking along nose to tail where maximum speed is a trot.
-When the conditions are correct, imagine pancake-flat plains topped in acacia trees and a well-trod animal path to guide you a fast-paced canter is perfect.
+#2 – Speed and adrenaline are your friend.
+There is no denying that polo players love white-knuckle speed and heart-thumping adrenaline.
+This five, seven or ten day horse riding safari in Kenya’s heartland isn’t for the faint-hearted.
+Intermediate to advanced riders need only apply, which means guests are not poking along nose to tail where the maximum speed is a trot.
+When the conditions are correct, imagine pancake-flat plains topped in acacia trees and a well-trod animal path to guide you along at a fast-paced canter – perfect.

 #3 – Why not practise your riding off skills on a herd of migrating wildebeest?
-There is no better experience than galloping beside a mob of wildebeest and zebra under a bruised African sky while the rich smell of horse sweat and dirt swirl in the air.
-For those that do it, it’s a memory that will stay with you forever – riding shoulder-to-shoulder with the wilds of Africa.
+There is no better experience than galloping beside a mob of wildebeest and zebra under a bruised African sky while the rich smell of horse sweat and dirt swirls in the air.
+For those that do it, it’s a memory that will stay with you forever – riding shoulder to shoulder with the wilds of Africa.